Dolby: History

 Dolby Labs was founded by Ray Dolby (1933–2013) in London, England, in 1965.
 In the same year, he invented the Dolby Noise Reduction system, a form of audio signal processing for reducing the background hissing sound on cassette tape recordings.
 His first U.S. patent on the technology was filed in 1969, four years later.
 The method was first used by Decca Records in the UK.
-After this, other companies began purchasing Dolby’s A301 technology, which was the professional noise reduction system used in recording, motion picture, broadcasting stations and communications networks.
+After this, other companies began purchasing Dolby's A301 technology, which was the professional noise reduction system used in recording, motion picture, broadcasting stations and communications networks.
 These companies include BBC, Pye, IBC, CBS Studios, RCA, and Granada.

 He moved the company headquarters to the United States (San Francisco, California) in 1976.
 The first product Dolby Labs produced was the Dolby 301 unit which incorporated Type A Dolby Noise Reduction, a compander-based noise reduction system.
 These units were intended for use in professional recording studios.

 Dolby was persuaded by Henry Kloss of KLH to manufacture a consumer version of his noise reduction.
-Dolby worked more on companding systems and introduced Type B in 1968.
+Dolby continued to work on companding systems and introduced Type B in 1968.

 Dolby also sought to improve film sound.
 As the corporation's history explains:

 Upon investigation, Dolby found that many of the limitations in optical sound stemmed directly from its significantly high background noise.
 To filter this noise, the high-frequency response of theatre playback systems was deliberately curtailed… To make matters worse, to increase dialogue intelligibility over such systems, sound mixers were recording soundtracks with so much high-frequency pre-emphasis that high distortion resulted.

 The first film with Dolby sound was A Clockwork Orange (1971).
-The company was approached by Stanley Kubrick, who wanted to use Dolby’s noise reduction system to facilitate the film’s extensive mixing.
+The company was approached by Stanley Kubrick, who wanted to use Dolby's noise reduction system to facilitate the film's extensive mixing.
 The film went on to use Dolby noise reduction on all pre-mixes and masters, but a conventional optical soundtrack on release prints.
 Callan (1974) was the first film with a Dolby-encoded optical soundtrack.
 In 1975, Dolby released Dolby Stereo, which included a noise reduction system in addition to more audio channels (Dolby Stereo could actually contain additional center and surround channels matrixed from the left and right).
 The first film with a Dolby-encoded stereo optical soundtrack was Lisztomania (1975), although this only used an LCR (Left-Center-Right) encoding technique.
 The first true LCRS (Left-Center-Right-Surround) soundtrack was encoded on the movie A Star Is Born in 1976.
 In less than ten years, 6,000 cinemas worldwide were equipped to use Dolby Stereo sound.
 Dolby reworked the system slightly for home use and introduced Dolby Surround, which only extracted a surround channel, and the more impressive Dolby Pro Logic, which was the domestic equivalent of the theatrical Dolby Stereo.
 In 2005, Dolby's stereo 4-channel optical theater surround was inducted into the TECnology Hall of Fame, an honor given to "products and innovations that have had an enduring impact on the development of audio technology."